Dune: Part Two Review: A Spectacular Sequel.

 In fact, I would say that I actually liked the movie’s interpretation of Duncan more than the first novel.

-The movie shows the friendship between him and Paul a lot better, making later scenes where the two share screen time a lot more impactful.
+The movie shows the friendship between him and Paul a lot better, making later scenes where the two share screen time much more impactful.

 Rewatching the trailers after finishing the book got me excited for more Paul and Duncan interactions, and the movie did not disappoint.